usnistgov/ndn-dpdk/app/ndnping/README.md

 The server responds to every Interest with Data or Nack.
 It supports multiple patterns that allow setting:

 *   Name prefix
-* Name suffix
-* FreshnessPeriod value
+*   a list of possible reply definitions, each with a probability of selecting this reply relative to other replies, and one of:

-* Content payload length
+    * Data template: Name suffix, FreshnessPeriod value, Content payload length
+    * Nack reason
+    * timeout/drop

-Upon receiving an Interest, the server finds a pattern whose name prefix is a prefix of Interest name, and makes a Data with the pattern settings.
+Upon receiving an Interest, the server finds a pattern whose name prefix is a prefix of Interest name, and randomly selects a reply definition.
+It then makes a Data or Nack according to the reply definition, unless it's a "timeout" reply.
-The Data name is the Interest name combined with the name suffix configured in the pattern; note that if name suffix is non-empty, the Interest needs to set CanBePrefix.
+In case of a Data reply, the Data Name is the Interest name combined with the configured name suffix; if name suffix is non-empty, the Interest needs to set CanBePrefix.
 If no pattern matches the Interest, the server can optionally respond a Nack.

-The server maintains counters for the number of processed Interests under each pattern, and a counter for non-matching Interests.
+The server maintains counters for the number of processed Interests under each pattern and reply definition, and a counter for non-matching Interests.